albertprz/puresheet/README.md

 - [✔️] Persist user defined formulas, spreadsheet data, functions & operators in the browser local storage.

+- Format automatically formulas when evaluated.

 - Add the capability for a user to create, modify or delete global functions & operators through an auxiliary modal in the Explorer view.

 - Enable the use of formulas for filtering & sorting rows.

-- Include Opt-in automatic formatting for formulas when evaluated.

 - Support Import & Export of spreadsheets from and to Excel and Google Sheets with the proper mapping of cell values & formulas.

-- Expose customization options for navigation, keybindings, spreadsheet behaviour as well as display and themes configuration.

 - Support authenticated persistence & retrieval from a catalog of private spreadsheets via a future backend.